deinsoftware/colorify/Package/README.md

 ## Usage

-Refer to [README](https://github.com/deinsoftware/colorify/blob/master/README.md) file on GItHub.
+Refer to [README](https://github.com/deinsoftware/colorify/blob/master/README.md) file on GitHub.

 To understand how this library works, take a look inside [Sample](https://github.com/deinsoftware/colorify/tree/master/Sample) folder.
 Better easy to use a guide than words.